 Reduced energy costs in the industry and in electricity production - The low price of natural gas compared with currently common alternative fuels such as diesel oil and fuel oil, leads to significant saving of production costs, and thereby also to a decrease in the final product prices whose production costs mainly consist of the costs of electricity.
 Most of the power plants constructed in recent years in Israel generate electricity through turbines which are operated by natural gas combustion and are characterized by low construction costs,10 shorter construction time, smaller areas of land11 and many operational advantages.
 In addition to the relatively low price, power plants operated by natural gas are more efficient than plants which are operated by other fuels and therefore power plants and enterprises operate with a high energetic efficiency level which is also ultimately reflected in cost saving12.
-According to the estimates of the Natural Gas Authority for 202113, the transition to natural gas in the years 2014-2021 saved the Israeli market an estimated total of approx. ILS 115.62 billion14.
-Most of such saving derives from the electricity sector (approx. ILS 81.0 billion), total consumption by which in 2021 amounted to approx. 9.71 BCM, which represents 79% of the demand for natural gas.
-The rest of the amount saved due to the transition to use of natural gas is attributed to the industrial sector (approx. ILS 35.0 billion), total consumption by which in 2021 amounted to approx. 2.62 BCM which represents an increase of 4% versus 2020.
-ILS 64.8 billion out of the total market savings are attributed to 2021 due to the exceptionally high fuel prices worldwide in this year, versus the stable natural gas prices in Israel.
+According to the estimates of the Natural Gas Authority for 202213, most of the domestic demand for natural gas derived from the electricity sector, total consumption by which in 2022 amounted to approx. 10.1 BCM, which represents ~80% of the demand for natural gas.
+The rest of demand for natural gas is attributed to the industrial sector, total consumption by which in 2022 amounted to approx. 2.56 BCM.

 - Clean energy The main substances emitted from the burning of natural gas are carbon dioxide and water vapor.
 Since coal and petroleum are more complex fuels, with higher ratios of Carbon and Nitrogen and Sulphur components, then upon their combustion more contaminants are released, including ash particles of materials which are not burned and are emitted into the atmosphere and add to the air pollution.
 Natural gas combustion on the other hand, releases a relatively small quantity of contaminants, and therefore the use thereof reduces the air pollution.
 In such context it is noted that thanks to the conversion of most of the electricity production in Israel from coal, fuel oil and diesel oil to use of natural gas, air pollution levels caused by electricity production in Israel have been reduced by tens of percentage points. - Energy independence The geopolitical characteristics of Israel make it an energetic island with limited ability to import fuels from neighboring countries, which forced it to rely for many years on costly fuels import from Europe.
-Israel's energetic isolation was
+Israel's energetic isolation was somewhat reduced between the years 2008 and 2012 upon the commencement of supply of natural gas from Egypt, however, the sudden cut of supply illustrated the importance of the development of local energy sources.
+The development of the natural gas market in Israel provides the Israeli industry with energetic security in the long term and will reduce its dependence on international energy prices.